SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Proof Details of the Theoretical Analysis

-We should emphasize that although the Assumption~\ref{asmp:mdp_reg} provides the boundedness of $V^*$ and $\log \pi^*(a|s)$, it does not imply the continuity and smoothness.
-In fact, as we will see later, $\lambda$ plays an important role to balance between the parametrization approximation error to the solution of the smoothed Bellman optimality equation and the bias induced by such smoothness preference.
+It should be emphasized that although \asmpref{asmp:mdp_reg} ensures boundedness of $V^*$ and $\log \pi^*(a|s)$, it does not imply the continuity and smoothness.
+In fact, as we will see later, $\lambda$ controls the trade-off between approximation error (due to parameterization) and bias (due to smoothing) in the solution of the smoothed Bellman equation.